hdodov/donleeve/README.md

 This is a long-term block that utilizes `localStorage`.
 It's an array of objects with two values inside:

 - Regex string.
 Controls which pages a block affects.
 If the regex matched the current URL it will block the current page.
 If not, this block will be ignored.
 The default value is `*` and blocks **all** pages.
-- Time integer in the `Date.now()` format.
+- UNIX timestamp.
 Defines a point in the future until which this block is going to be active.

 ## Example